antoine-tran/antoine-tran.github.io/index.markdown

 ### Private

 I was born in Hanoi, Vietnam; and now I live in a small town in the southern of Germany with my wife and two litte girls (Vy and Lea).
 Before the parenthood, I loved travelling and jogging, and country music.
-Now I love what my kids love.